vertica/VerticaPy/docs/source/pipeline.rst

 Test
 ~~~~
-For more information on how to customize this step: `Metric Functions <https://www.vertica.com/python/documentation/1.0.x/html/machine_learning_metrics.html#api-machine-learning-metrics>`__.
+For more information on how to customize this step: :ref:`api.machine_learning.metrics`.

 You may want to compute metrics for your newly created model.
 The results are stored in:

 ``[schema].[pipeline_name]_METRIC_TABLE``